ryota-sugimoto/virome_scripts/README.md

 ## Directories

-analysis: Scripts used for the basic analysis in the study.
-The analyses include discovering terminal redundant and/or inverted repeated sequences, gene-contents-based clustering, and extraction of CRISPR spacers.

-graph_clustering: Scripts used for spacer clustering based on protospacer co-occurrence graph community.
+graph_clustering: Scripts used for spacer clustering based on the protospacer co-occurrence graph community.

 old: Scripts no-longer being used.

-pipeline_scripts: Scripts used for automating the pipeline.
-The pipeline is mainly composed of downloading, preprocessing, and assembling the metagenomic reads.
+pipeline_scripts: Pipeline scripts used for automating the protocol.
+The pipeline is mainly composed of process for downloading, preprocessing, and assembling, and collecting CRISPR spacers from the assembled contigs.

 utils: Scripts used for simple tasks such as removing gapped sequences, generati ng shuffled sequences, and converting stockholm to fasta format.